 Today, I want to invite openness and vulnerability into this online space.
 I want to dig deeper into what I do as a blogger, creative, student, friend, Christ follower and human being.
 I want to share a perspective with you that makes you see yourself and maybe even your life in a new way.
 Let’s be real with one another.
 Let’s talk about the big stuff.
 Things like our purpose, our passions, our mission, our dreams.

-My blog’s tagline is “Fuel your creative calling.”
+My blog’s vision is to fuel our creative callings.
 But what is a creative calling?
 More importantly, what is your creative calling?
-Do you have one?
 Are you supposed to have one?

 First off, today, I am hear to tell you: you are creative.
 Your creativity is a huge part of how you envision your life.
 Creativity runs deep inside our bones.
 It lies within all of us.
 Today I want to go deeper into the definition of a creative calling and perhaps help you uncover what you are truly made of.
 Our creative callings have many parts to them.
 But as I grow to discover the true essence of creativity, I can tell you right now–if you are reading this, you are a creative force in this world.
 Here’s a little bit of what your creative calling is all about.